-Minnesota Housing was awarded a third round of Section 811 funding bringing an additional \$6,428,000 to the state to assist transitioning people from institutions and homelessness into independent living settings.
-The Bridges Program (rental assistance to people with a mental illness) received an increase of \$2 million dollars in base funding bringing the total funding to \$11,060,000.
+Minnesota Housing was awarded a fourth round of Section 811 funding bringing an additional \$7,986,651 to the state to assist transitioning people from institutions and homelessness into independent living settings.
+The Bridges Program (rental assistance to people with a mental illness) received an increase of \$2 million dollars in base funding bringing the total funding to \$13,060,000.

-Bridges served 650 households, and Section 811 served 158 households and will serve an additional 160 households over the next 3 years with Round 3.
+Bridges served 568 households, and Section 811 served 160 households and will serve an additional 160 households over the next 3 years with Round 3 and an additional 282 units with Round 4 over the next 7-10 years.

-Action: Minnesota Housing and DHS will continue implementation of the Section 811 rental assistance pilot, partner with HUD in program evaluation, and if found effective, consider other funding sources available for similar program should no further federal assistance become available.
+Action: Minnesota Housing and DHS will continue implementation of the Section 811 rental assistance

-Under the Section 811 PRA Supportive Housing Program, HUD has awarded Minnesota three rounds of funding for a total of 325 units of project-based rental assistance to create integrated supportive housing for people with disabilities who are extremely low-income.
-Minnesota is focusing these units to serve people who are long-term homeless or leaving institutions of care.
-The 811 program households have average incomes less than \$11,000 annually and are receiving on average, monthly assistance of about \$646.
+Under the Section 811 PRA Supportive Housing Program, HUD has awarded Minnesota four rounds of funding for a total of 608 units of project-based rental assistance to create integrated supportive housing for people with disabilities who are extremely low-income.
+These units will serve people who are long-term homeless or leaving institutions of care.
+The 811 program households have average incomes less than \$11,000 annually and are receiving, on average, monthly assistance of about \$684.
 All households include an individual with a disability and half of households identify as a person of color or from Indigenous communities.

 Minnesota Housing is implementing this program in collaboration with the Minnesota Department of Human Services (DHS).
 DHS coordinates outreach and referrals for 811 applicants and ensures that tenants are connected to service providers.
 The 811 PRA program is an important tool to support the goals of the state's Olmstead Plan to provide integrated housing options for people with disabilities.
-Minnesota Housing has awarded contracts to property owners for 159 units at 24 properties, and there are currently 147 households living in Section 811 PRA units.
-Round Three funding has been used in the 2021, 2022 and 2023 RFPs producing 66 units that are not under contract but are anticipated to begin service sometime between 2023 and 2025.
-The pipeline application for existing units has been postponed and a scheduled date has not been identified.
+Minnesota Housing has awarded contracts to property owners for 233 units at 35 properties, and there are currently 160 households living in Section 811 PRA units.
+Round Three funding has been used in the 2021, 2022, 2023, and 2024 RFPs, producing 174 units with 22 units anticipated to begin service at the end of 2024 and early 2025.
+The round four award announcement was just received in October 2024.
+The pipeline application for existing units has been postponed and a scheduled date has not yet been identified.